-The NUWSS wanted the vote for middle class property-owning women.
-They believed they would achieve their end using peaceful tactics – non-violent demonstrations, petitions and the lobbying of MPs.
+The NUWSS wanted the vote for middle-class property-owning women.
+They believed they would achieve their goal using peaceful tactics – non-violent demonstrations, petitions and the lobbying of MPs.
 Fawcett believed that if the organisation was seen to be intelligent, polite and law-abiding then women would prove themselves responsible enough to participate fully in politics.

-The leadership of the suffragists was exclusively middle class but some of the more radical members recognised early on that the movement needed the support of working class women.
-The issue of the franchise was drawing women of various sections of society together and giving them an identity which they had lacked until that time.
+The leadership of the suffragists was exclusively middle-class but some of the more radical members recognised early on that the movement needed the support of working-class women.
+The issue of the franchise was drawing women of various sections of society together and giving them an identity that they had lacked until that time.

 By 1900 there was already evidence that many Members of Parliament had been won over.
 Several Bills in favour of women’s suffrage gained considerable support in Parliament, though not enough to pass.
 Some believed it was only a matter of time until women would gain the vote.